How Soon Can You Fly After Laser Eye Surgery?

 Preparing for Your Flight After Surgery

 If your LASIK surgeon at Restivo Laser Vision has given you the all-clear to travel, there are steps you can take to ensure a smooth journey.
 Staying hydrated by drinking plenty of water can help counteract the dryness of airplane cabins.
 Using your prescribed eye drops as directed is essential, especially if your eyes feel dry or irritated in flight.
-Wearing protective eyewear such as sunglasses can shield your eyes from dust, direct air vents, and harsh lighting.
-Avoid rubbing your eyes, even if they feel itchy; instead, use lubricating drops or gently pat them with a clean tissue.
+Protective eyewear such as sunglasses can shield your eyes from dust, direct air vents, and harsh lighting.
+Avoid rubbing your eyes, even if they feel itchy; use lubricating drops or gently pat them with a clean tissue.
 If you plan to use digital devices during the flight, consider the 20-20-20 rule: look away every 20 minutes at an object 20 feet away for 20 seconds to reduce eye strain.

 Why Local Matters: Austin & Cedar Park Considerations

-Living in the Austin or Cedar Park area offers several advantages when it comes to recovering from laser eye surgery.
+Living in the Austin or Cedar Park area offers several advantages when recovering from laser eye surgery.
 Because Restivo Laser Vision is right in your community, you can easily attend your post-operative appointments for timely follow-ups.
 If you experience any post-surgery concerns, our experienced team is nearby to assist you, which can be particularly reassuring if you’re worried about dryness, irritation, or other issues.
-Staying in the area for a few days to rest before flying allows you to enjoy the local amenities while your eyes heal, without rushing your recovery process.
+Staying in the area for a few days to rest before flying allows you to enjoy the local amenities while your eyes heal without rushing your recovery process.

 The Post-Op Visit: When to Ask About Flying